Vegeta-Bles/LiteVM/litevm/docs/mvp.md

 - Emit a browser-friendly JavaScript bundle containing:
   - Bytecode IR data for each translated method.
   - A minimal stack machine runtime to execute the IR.
-  - A small stdlib shim for basic Java types (currently `java/lang/Object`, primitive wrappers, and simple arrays).
+  - A small stdlib shim for basic Java types (currently `java/lang/Object`, primitive wrappers, and primitive/reference arrays).
 - Provide hooks for plugging in host functions (e.g., rendering, input) via a bridge API.
 - Include a smoke test that exercises the pipeline on a toy `.jar` with arithmetic and branching.